 Yes, it was messy.
 But it was also really good!
 I have put this under “dinner,” but really you could make it for a weekend lunch too, since it’s easy.

-There’s nothing better than hot soup on a chilly, blustery day.
-This curried butternut squash soup with apples is perfect for cold fall or winter weekends.
-I had plenty of squash left over from making roasted cinnamon nutmeg butternut squash, so this was the perfect way to use it up.
+There’s nothing better and more comforting than hot soup on a chilly, blustery day.
+This curried butternut squash soup with apples is perfect for cold fall or winter weekends when squash are plentiful.
+I had quite a bit of squash left over from making roasted cinnamon nutmeg butternut squash, so this was the perfect way to use it up.
 I have adapted the recipe from The Silver Palate cookbook, with a few tweaks.

-One more note, use a mild curry in this recipe (not something super-hot and spicy as it will overwhelm the squash and the apple).
+One more note, I recommend that you use a mild curry in this recipe (not something super-hot and spicy as it will overwhelm the flavor of the squash and the apples).
 I have a West Indian curry blend which is more savory than spicy; it works perfectly.

 An easy soup that's perfect for chilly fall or winter days.

-1 C onion (about one medium-large), finely chopped
+1 C yellow onion (about one medium-large), finely chopped

 3 teaspoons mild curry powder (preferably West Indian)